WebDataRocks/ngx-webdatarocks/README.md

-# Angular 12+ wrapper for WebDataRocks
+# Angular 14+ wrapper for WebDataRocks

 This repository contains the source code of the Angular wrapper for [WebDataRocks](https://www.webdatarocks.com/) compatible with [Angular Ivy](https://docs.angular.lat/guide/ivy).
-Use the wrapper to integrate WebDataRocks into [Angular 12+](https://angular.io/) applications.
+Use the wrapper to integrate WebDataRocks into [Angular 14+](https://angular.io/) applications.

+**Note:** For older Angular versions, use the [ng-webdatarocks](https://www.npmjs.com/package/ng-flexmonster) wrapper.
+It works with versions from 5 to 15.

 ## Usage